War in Donbas: Escalation in January 2015

 Following this victory, separatist forces began to attack Ukrainian forces along the line of control in Donetsk and Luhansk oblasts.
 Particularly heavy fighting broke out along the Siverskyi Donets River, to the north-west of Luhansk city.
 Separatist forces captured a Ukrainian checkpoint at Krymske, attacked other checkpoints in the area, and shelled villages near Shchastia.

-Separatist forces began an assault on the government-controlled town of Debaltseve in north-eastern Donetsk Oblast, barraging it with artillery fire.
-The DPR launched an attack on Mariupol from Shyrokyne during the morning of 24 January.
+Separatist forces began an assault on the government-controlled town of Debaltseve, barraging it with artillery fire.
+The DPR launched an attack on Mariupol from Shyrokyne on 24 January.
 A hail of Grad rockets killed at least 30 people, and wounded another 83.
 Heavy fighting continued in Debaltseve over the next week, resulting in many civilian and combatant casualties.

 French president François Hollande and German chancellor Angela Merkel put forth a new peace plan on 7 February.
 The Franco-German plan, drawn up after talks with Ukrainian president Petro Poroshenko and Russian president Vladimir Putin, was seen as a revival of the Minsk Protocol.
 President Hollande said that the plan was the "last chance" for resolution of the conflict.
 The plan was put forth in response to American proposals to send armaments to the Ukrainian government, something that Chancellor Merkel said would only result in a worsening of the crisis.

 Fighting worsened in the run-up to the scheduled 11 February talks to discuss the Franco-German peace plan.
 DPR forces shelled the city of Kramatorsk on 10 February, which had last seen fighting in July 2014.
 The shelling targeted the city's Armed Forces headquarters, but also hit a nearby residential area.
 Seven people were killed, while 26 were wounded.
 The pro-government Azov Battalion launched an offensive to recapture separatist-controlled areas on the outskirts of Mariupol, centred on the village of Shyrokyne.
 Battalion commander Andriy Biletsky said his forces were moving toward Novoazovsk.

-In October 2015 a member of the monitoring mission Maksim Udovichenko, delegated to OSCE by Russia, was suspended for "misbehavior" involving alcohol while in Severodonetsk and admitted he is actually a GRU officer.